Poets & Artists

 A cellist, oud player, composer, and recipient of the prestigious Pew Fellowship in 2013.
 The Syrian-born musician began his musical studies at the age of seven studying at the Arabic Institute of Music in Damascus, where he eventually joined the National Syrian Symphony Orchestra and performed with the Middle Eastern Ensemble.
 He holds a Bachelor’s Degrees in cello and oud performance from the Higher Institute of Music where he Studied the cello repertoire with Rasi Abdullaiev and Valery Volkov, and a Master’s Degree in Cello Performance from DePaul University School of Music where he studied with Stephen Balderston.

 Manar Shabouk is a Syrian poet and storyteller, born in Aleppo, Syria, in 1982.
 She received her M.A. in Linguistics in 2009 at the University of South Carolina, where she is now a Ph.D. candidate in Comparative Literature.
 She is currently a lecturer of Arabic Language and Literature at Syracuse University.
 Manar’s poetry has been published in Arabic journals, but a planned first collection, "The Cotton Woman" (2011), has not yet been published, out of respect for the lives and loves affected in Syria during the Revolution.
-Her first Arabic book رسائلي إلى حلب )My Letters to Aleppo) will be published in 2017, either online or in print.
+Her first Arabic book رسائلي إلى حلب (My Letters to Aleppo) will be published soon.